To obtain a Certificate in French & Italian, students must fulfill the following requirements:

 b.
 Through a substantial paper growing out of one of the courses taken to fulfill the Certificate requirement.
 This paper will be in addition to the work required in the course.
 The subject and scope of this paper will be agreed upon with the student's appointed adviser.

 c.
 With the agreement of the student's home department, a student may submit a junior independent work (JP) or Senior Thesis that satisfies the requirements of both the home department and the Department of French and Italian.
 A JP or Senior Thesis of this sort should be based in substantial part on foreign language sources, and it should display competence in the language for which the student is requesting certification.
-Students interested in this option should consult our Departmental Representative as early as possible to ensure that the paper or thesis will satisfy the Certificate requirements.
+Students interested in this option should consult our Director of Undergraduate Studies as early as possible to ensure that the paper or thesis will satisfy the Certificate requirements.